aws/aws-iot-device-sdk-java-v2/documents/FAQ.md

 3. [Build the SDK from source](./DEVELOPING.md#building-from-source)

 ### Certificate and Private Key Usage Across Different Versions of the SDK on macOS
-A certificate and private key pair cannot be shared on a macOS device between aws-iot-device-sdk-java-v2 v1.29.0 and an earlier version.
+A certificate and private key pair cannot be shared on a macOS device between aws-iot-device-sdk-java-v2 v1.29.0 and other versions.
 In the update to v1.29.0 we migrated macOS from using Apple's deprecated Security Framework to SecItem API.
 In doing so, certificate and private keys are imported in a non-backwards compatible manner into the Apple Keychain.

 ### I still have more questions about this sdk?